The Decelerative Leadership Manifesto: How Hyper-Growth Startups Cure Systemic Burnout

 - Core Methodologies of Decelerative Leadership

-- Implementing Pacing Under Volatile Leadership
+- Implementing Pacing: Navigating Volatile Leadership

 - References

-The Cost of Speed: An Anecdote
+The True Cost of Unchecked Speed: An Anecdote

 Executive Summary of Decelerative Principles:

-Understanding Decelerative Leadership
+Understanding Decelerative Leadership: Beyond Stagnation

 The Anatomy of Systemic Burnout in Startups